Multi-day severe storm outbreak builds toward dangerous peak Monday

 Two rounds of storms raise the stakes Monday

-A Level 3 of 5 risk for severe thunderstorms is in place Monday from parts of the middle Mississippi Valley into the lower Ohio Valley, including nearly all of Illinois and portions of Missouri, western Indiana, western Kentucky and northwestern Tennessee.
+A Level 3 of 5 risk for severe thunderstorms is in place Monday from parts of the middle Mississippi Valley into the lower Ohio Valley, including all of central and southern Illinois and portions of Missouri, western Indiana, western Kentucky and northwestern Tennessee.

-Some of these same areas have already been hit by severe storms in recent days.
-Monday could bring an initial round of supercells followed by a second round that may organize into a squall line later in the day.
+While this corridor may hold the most likely environment for the strongest storms, the precise location of the greatest tornado potential could depend in part on how morning thunderstorms shape the atmosphere ahead of further storms in the afternoon and evening.

+The first wave of thunderstorms still had plenty of power left in them Monday morning and were prompting severe thunderstorm, tornado and even flash flood warnings.
+Flooding reports were popping up across Kansas City before sunrise as well as in Topeka, Kansas.

-Monday’s supercells may be capable of producing a few potentially violent EF-3 or stronger tornadoes and hail up to baseball size or larger.
+Monday’s supercells later this afternoon may be capable of producing a few potentially intense EF3 or stronger tornadoes and hail up to baseball size or larger.
 As storms evolve through the evening, the line could produce widespread damaging winds, though embedded circulations could continue to pose a tornado risk.

-The corridor from central and southern Missouri into central Illinois may hold the most favorable environment for the strongest storms, though the precise location of the greatest tornado potential could depend in part on how morning thunderstorms shape the atmosphere ahead of the afternoon round.

 The severe system pushes east Tuesday, with a somewhat lower, but still significant, Level 2 of 5 risk of severe thunderstorms from the southern Plains through the Mid-South and into the lower Ohio Valley.